 Not the least of the negative aspects of this culture are the forces that have made it difficult, often impossible, for the survivors of sexual assault to report it, to talk about it, or to be taken seriously and not belittled, criticized, or maligned if they do.
 But things may be changing.

 Women are rarely more noble than men.
 There are undoubtedly instances of false accusations, for personal, political, economic, or social gain.
-There was one reported case of a political operative going to the New York Times with false accusations against Roy Morrison with the intent of discrediting the Times.
+There was one reported case of a political operative going to the New York Times with false accusations against Roy Moore with the intent of discrediting the Times.
 They saw through her and nothing came of it.
 And there is some indication that one of the three Kavanaugh accusers was doing the same.
 The “victim” of Senator Franken’s humor is now a conservative radio talk show host.

 Memory can be a tricky thing and eyewitness testimony is often the least reliable information we have.
 Here we are not talking about accounts from eyewitnesses; we are talking about reports from victims.
 All the research on memory and all the experience gleaned from counselling assault survivors say, “If you are physically assaulted by a person you know, you Do Not forget that person nor do you mistake him for someone else.”